ykacer/Advanced_analytics_on_Youtube_videos/README.md

 This notebook aims at finding Youtube videos topics through theirs comments.

 *Non-Negative matrix factorization* and *Latent Discrimination Analysis* are the dedicated algorithm when it comes to cluster texts.
-Such algorithms takes as input observations (document/word matrix like *Term-Frequency* or *Term-Frequency Inversed-Document-Frequency*) and tries to reach the same objective : providing words weights for each *K* topics (*K* being a user parameter)
+Such algorithms takes as input observations (document/word matrix like *Term-Frequency* or *Term-Frequency Inversed-Document-Frequency*) and tries to reach the same objective : providing words weights for each *K* topic (*K* being a user parameter).
+One can then directly interpret each topic by reviewing its top weighted words (see figure below).

 The only difference is that *LDA* solves the problem in a probalistic way (the weights are seen as a Dirichlet distribution parameters) while *NMF* uses a pure matrix factorization with positivity constraints.